venicegeo/pzsvc-exec/README.md

 An example configuration file, `examplecfg.txt` is located in the root directory of this repository.
 Below is a list of the parameters that should be specified within your configuration file.

 **CliCmd**: The command line to execute when called.
-This should include any parameters that are necessary for running the algoirthm
+This should include any parameters that are necessary for running the algoirthm.  **Required**

 **VersionStr**: The version of the software pointed to, in the form of a string.
 If provided, this is added as metadata about the service when registered with Piazza.